+- a.
 The Office of Scholarships and Financial Aid will notify the student by letter or by e-mail of the date, time, and place for the hearing.
-The

-- notice will be delivered in person or sent by e-mail or postal mail to the student at an address listed in the registrar's records. - b.
-The notice will specify a hearing date at least ten days after the date the letter or e-mail message is received, unless the student has requested an earlier date as allowed by subsection 3-406(c).
+The notice will be delivered in person or sent to the student by e-mail or postal mail at an address listed in the registrar's records. - b.
+The notice will specify a hearing date at least ten days after the letter or e-mail message is received.
 A letter or an e-mail message sent to an address listed in the registrar's records will constitute full and adequate notice.
 A letter will be considered to have been received on the third day after the day of mailing.
-An e-mail message will be considered to have been received on the second day after the day of sending the message. - The student may request, in writing, that an earlier hearing date be set if feasible to arrange. - d.
-Notice sent under subsection 3-406(a) will - direct the student to appear on the date and at the time and place specified; - contain the name of the persons appointed to serve on the Subcommittee for Appeals; - contain the names of witnesses who may testify against the student, copies of all documentation and other evidence that will be offered against the student; - 4. contain a copy of the financial aid decision by the director; and - 5. notify the student that, if the student is advised by an attorney at the hearing, then the Subcommittee on Appeals may be advised by an attorney at the hearing.
-An advisor may confer with and advise the subcommittee or the student but will not be permitted to question witnesses, introduce evidence, make objections, or present arguments to the subcommittee. - e.
-At least five days before the hearing, the Office of Scholarships and Financial Aid will make copies of documents to be introduced at the hearing available to the student.
+An e-mail message will be considered to have been received on the second day after sending the message. - c.
+The student may request, in writing, that an earlier hearing date be set if feasible to arrange.